bohdanKulcyckyj/bohdanKulcyckyj/README.md

 ## About Me 🚀

-I am Computer Science student and junior Frontend developer
+I am a Computer Science student and a junior Frontend developer

 ## My Skills 🧠